amirkarimi/atom-swap-command-ctrl/README.md

-# Command/Ctrl swapper
+# Atom Command/Ctrl swapper

-I have to move between Linxu and MacOS.
+I have to move back and forth between Linxu and MacOS.
 It's almost impossible to have the perfect key binding on MacOS.
-I like to make MacOS like Linux rather than the opposite.
+Yet, I like to make MacOS like Linux rather than the opposite.
 So there two solutions:

 ## Swap Command and Ctrl at OS Level ##

-It's easily possible in MacOS to swap Command and Ctrl but I can't select default XWin keybinding for my IntelliJ and the MacOS one is so different.
+It's easily possible in MacOS to swap `Command` and `Ctrl` but I can't select default XWin keybinding for my IntelliJ and the MacOS one is so different.

 ## Key defaults and define shortcuts ##